cneverett/BoltzmannCollisionIntegral.jl/README.md

 ```julia
 pkg> add BoltzmannCollisionIntegral
 ```
-then load the package by running
+finally load the package by running
 ```julia
 using BoltzmannCollisionIntegral
 ```